jumpcutfindo/fanyi/README.md

 It uses the [CEDICT](https://en.wikipedia.org/wiki/CEDICT) dictionary to provide definitions for Chinese phrases and words.

+Note: This has been developed and tested primarily on Windows systems

 # How it works
-The application takes a screenshot and passes it into the OCR (powered by [EasyOCR](https://github.com/JaidedAI/EasyOCR)).
+The application takes a screenshot and passes it into [EasyOCR](https://github.com/JaidedAI/EasyOCR).
 The text is read, then passed into [pkuseg](https://github.com/lancopku/pkuseg-python) for Chinese word segmentation.
 The system then tries to map it to the parsed CEDICT and produces the result.

 # Features
 - Reads text on your screen and helps to translate between Simplified and Traditional Chinese into English